joereger/GymnasiumAIReinforcementLearning/memory-bank/environments/pong/systemPatterns.md

 ### PPO Hyperparameters

-Standard PPO hyperparameters for Pong:
+Updated PPO hyperparameters for Pong (as of 5/11/2025):

 ```python
 # PPO hyperparameters